-“Muscular fitness is important to children and young adults as it’s associated with improved bone health, self-esteem and perceived sport competence; lower levels of fatness, cardiovascular disease and metabolic risk; and lower risk of premature death,” explains Hobson-Powell.
+Hobson-Powell added “muscular fitness is important to children and young adults as it’s associated with improved bone health, self-esteem and perceived sport competence; lower levels of fatness, cardiovascular disease and metabolic risk; and lower risk of premature death."

 The problem may lie in that we typically associate muscular fitness with going to the gym and lifting weights.
 The truth is that muscle and bone strengthening in children can look like activities and games such as:

-- and even playground fun such as swinging or hanging from equipment.
+- Even playground fun such as swinging or hanging from equipment.